 How much can I make on a single flip?

-So let’s see how much you’d make with a hypothetical flip house based on these average returns.
+So let’s see how much you’d make with a hypothetical flip house based on these gross average returns while also accounting for your expenses.

 But there’s no guarantee that you’ll make that much—especially if you have inexperience working against you.